willxia/DSC180/index.md

 | XGBClassifier       | 0.86          | 0.84     |
 | SGDClassifier       | 0.79          | 0.79     |

-XGBoost's exceptional performance can be attributed to its capability to capture non-linear relationships within the dataset, which linear models like Logistic Regression might overlook.
-The model's accuracy in predicting default risk underscores its potential in refining credit scoring methodologies, thereby enhancing the efficiency of creditworthiness assessments.
+XGBoost's performance can be attributed to its capability to capture non-linear relationships within the dataset, which linear models like Logistic Regression might overlook.
+The model's accuracy in predicting default risk underscores its potential in finding risky consumers, which is valuable to fin

-Utilizing the XGBClassifier alongside the SHAP Python package provided deeper insights into the influential factors driving predictive accuracy.
+Utilizing the XGBClassifier alongside the SHAP Python package provided deeper insights into the features driving predictive accuracy.
 Notably, features such as average credit card payment amount and consumer balances played pivotal roles.
 Analyzing SHAP values revealed that when consumer balances increase, the prediction tends towards a lower default risk.

 ![SHAP Values](assets/shap_values.png)

 These findings underscore the importance of comprehending consumer credit behavior for making informed lending decisions.
-By pinpointing critical factors, this study paves the way for more accurate credit scoring, enabling financial institutions to mitigate risks effectively and make smarter lending choices.
+With concrete interpretability, these findings pave the way for more accurate credit scoring, enabling financial institutions to mitigate risks effectively and make smarter lending choices.

 # Conclusion